Slavic speakers of Greek Macedonia: Middle Ages and Ottoman rule

 The Slavs took advantage of the desolation left by the nomadic tribes and in the 6th century settled the Balkan Peninsula.
 Aided by the Avars and the Bulgars, the Slavic tribes started in the 6th century a gradual invasion into the Byzantine lands.
 They invaded Macedonia and reached as far south as Thessaly and the Peloponnese, settling in isolated regions that were called by the Byzantines Sclavinias, until they were gradually pacified.
 At the beginning of the 9th century, the Slavic Bulgarian Empire conquered Northern Byzantine lands, including most of Macedonia.
 Those regions remained under Bulgarian rule for two centuries, until the conquest of Bulgaria by the Byzantine Emperor of the Macedonian dynasty Basil II in 1018.
 In the 13th and the 14th century, Macedonia was contested by the Byzantine Empire, the Latin Empire, Bulgaria and Serbia but the frequent shift of borders did not result in any major population changes.
 In 1338, the geographical area of Macedonia was conquered by the Serbian Empire, but after the Battle of Maritsa in 1371 most of the Macedonian Serbian lords would accept supreme Ottoman rule.

-During the Middle Ages Slavs in South Macedonia were mostly defined as Bulgarians, and this continued also during 16th and 17th centuries by Ottoman historians and travellers like Hoca Sadeddin Efendi, Mustafa Selaniki, Hadji Khalfa and Evliya Çelebi.
+During the Middle Ages Slavs in Macedonia were mostly defined as Bulgarians, and this continued also during 16th and 17th centuries by Ottoman historians and travellers like Hoca Sadeddin Efendi, Mustafa Selaniki, Hadji Khalfa and Evliya Çelebi.
 Nevertheless, most of the Slavic speakers had not formed a national identity in modern sense and were instead identified through their religious affiliations.

 Some Slavic speakers also converted to Islam.
 This conversion appears to have been a gradual and voluntary process.
 Economic and social gain was an incentive to become a Muslim.
 Muslims also enjoyed some legal privileges.
 Nevertheless, the rise of European nationalism in the 18th century led to the expansion of the Hellenic idea in Macedonia and under the influence of the Greek schools and the Patriarchate of Constantinople, and part from the urban Christian population of Slavic origin started to view itself more as Greek.
 In the Bulgarian Archbishopric of Ohrid the Slavonic liturgy was preserved on the lower levels until its abolition in 1767.
 This led to the first literary work in vernacular modern Bulgarian, History of Slav-Bulgarians in 1762.
 Its author was a Macedonia-born monk Paisius of Hilendar, who wrote it in the Bulgarian Orthodox Zograf Monastery, on Mount Athos.
 Nevertheless, it took almost a century for the Bulgarian idea to regain ascendancy in the region.
 Paisius was the first ardent call for a national awakening and urged his compatriots to throw off the subjugation to the Greek language and culture.
 The example of Paisius was followed also by other Bulgarian nationalists in 18th century Macedonia.